bentoml/BentoML/README.md

 ## Feature Highlights

-* Distribute for different inference scenarios - Easily distribute your Machine Learning model as 1) PyPI package, 2) API Server(as a Docker Image),
+* Distribute for different inference scenarios - Easily bundle your Machine Learning models into
+  * PyPI package
+  * API Server(as a Docker Image),
+  * CLI tool
-  3) CLI tool and 3) Spark UDF.
+  * Spark UDF.

 * Multiple Framework Support - BentoML supports a wide range of ML frameworks out-of-the-box including Tensorflow, PyTorch, Scikit-Learn, xgboost and can be